esantus/halloween/README.md

-# halloween
+# Halloween
-This project refers to the Spooky Author Identification task in Kaggle (see: https://www.kaggle.com/c/spooky-author-identification)
+This project refers to the Spooky Author Identification task in [Kaggle](https://www.kaggle.com/c/spooky-author-identification).